 “Fasting condition as dietary treatment of diabetes” (original FMD patent)

 The 5-Day Fast Mimicking Diet – Damien over at Quantified Body also has a great writeup (and accompanying podcast) of his experience trying to replicate the FMD.
-He was the one who actually made me aware of the FMD so great to be able to have someone else to compare my data with.
+He was the one who originally brought the FMD to my attention, so it’s great to be able to have someone else to compare notes with.